Change or amend an environmental authority

 The activity that the amendment would authorise may not be allowable under the existing development permit.
 If so, you may need to change the conditions of the development permit or make a new development application.

-Contact your local government and the Department of State Development, Manufacturing, Infrastructure and Planning (DSDMIP) to find out if you need to apply for a development approval before applying to change your EA.
+Contact your local government and the Department of State Development, Infrastructure, Local Government and Planning (DSDILGP) to find out if you need to apply for a development approval before applying to change your EA.
 If the activity is in a port area, you will need to contact the relevant port authority.

 Complete an amendment application form